Elm City Express

-Elm City Express is a men's soccer club based in New Haven, Connecticut that most recently competed in the National Premier Soccer League.
+Elm City Express was a men's soccer club based in New Haven, Connecticut that most recently competed in the National Premier Soccer League.
 The club's colors are blue and white, and plays its home matches at Jess Dow Field at Southern Connecticut State University.
 The ownership group of Elm City Express also owns and operates Clube Atlético Tubarão, a Brazilian soccer club based in Santa Catarina, which competes in the lower levels of Brazil's pyramid.

 History

 Elm City Express was founded in 2017 by Zack Henry.

 In their inaugural season, The Express won the 2017 NPSL Championship by defeating Midland-Odessa FC 5–0 on August 12, 2017, at Reese Stadium in New Haven.

 In January 2019, Elm City announced they would be taking a hiatus for the 2019 season and Zack Henry would no longer be president of the team.